ayuspoudel/Shell-Scripting-Projects/AWS-Github-API-Integration-Shell-Script/README.md

 This command will list all users with read access to the `Shell-Scripting-Projects` repository owned by `ayuspoudel`.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request to discuss any changes or enhancements you'd like to see.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

 For any questions or concerns, feel free to reach out:

 - **Email**: [ayushpoudel@usf.edu](mailto:ayushpoudel@usf.edu)

----

-This README provides a clear and concise overview of your script, including setup instructions, usage examples, and additional information for contributors.